What is Pogo Park?

 We offer tours to interested parties at specific times of the year.
 Ask about the next tour by writing to email@example.com.
 Or sign up for our mailing list here to find out about upcoming events, tours, and fundraisers.

 The park at Elm Playlot is staffed Tuesday–Friday from 9am to 5pm by members of our Community Resident Team, who keep a watchful eye on the park so that it is safe for children to play and for families to visit.

 does pogo park have a calendar of events?

 how can i learn more about pogo park?

 Start by reading through our “Top Five” articles in the press, which you can find here.

 What does your Community Development Team do?

 Pogo Park works shoulder-to-shoulder with residents of the Iron Triangle community.
-Our community development team are a group of residents from the local neighborhood who run the two Pogo Parks.
+The community development team is a group of residents from the neighborhood who run our two Pogo Parks.
 Team members work in the park and/or are trained to build and design park structures and amenities.
-Over the years we have hired and trained over 20 local residents in capacities as park designers, supervisors, food servers, community researchers, meeting facilitators, conflict resolution mediators, and first-aid providers, and in all facets of park development and construction.
+Over the years we have hired and trained over 20 local residents to work as park designers, supervisors, food servers, community researchers, meeting facilitators, conflict resolution mediators, and first-aid providers, and to participate in all facets of park development and construction.